arontier/software/README.md

 Then import your certificate to OpenVPN Client Connect.

-If you want to change the certificate password, connect to Arontier network (you do so with or without OpenVPN connection) and visit http://192.168.10.1 (for office certificate) or https://192.168.40.9 (for IDC certificate) in a browser.
+If you want to change the certificate password, connect to Arontier network (you do so in the office or with OpenVPN connection) and visit

+* http://192.168.10.1 (if you have an office certificate) or
+* https://192.168.40.9 (if you have an IDC certificate)

+in a browser.
-Enter your account name, which shows in your certificate filename, and the current password to log in to the site.
+Enter your account name, which shows in your certificate filename, and the current password (twice) to log in to the site.
 Enter a new password and click save.
 Next time you use OpenVPN Client Connect, you can use the new password to connect Arontier network.